You’ve decided the relationship is over, but now you’re wondering what to do when the narcissist wants to stay friends.

 After a break-up, it’s a good idea to prepare yourself for the emotional roller-coaster of feelings you might experience.
 It’s normal to alternate between feeling sad, angry, confused, and insecure.
 It’s also normal to question whether you made the right decision.

-Expect that they will try to come back to you.
-Expect that they will try to reach out to your family, friends, or anyone else that will listen to them.
-Expect them to tell you that they want to give it another chance or that they have changed or that you’re the only one who really understands them.
+Expect that they will try to come back to you, reach out to your family, friends, or anyone else who will listen to them, and tell you that they want to give it another chance, that they have changed, or that you’re the only one who really understands them.

 That said, even when the narcissist wants to stay friends, it’s essential that you stand your ground.
 Don’t give the narcissist any more of your time, attention, or resources.
 If you want to end the drama, you must be willing to cut off your communication.